 Figure 9: A comparison of the results from the time-series regression analysis and the iHS analysis.
 We compare the p-values from the regression analysis to the absolute iHS values calculated on the HS populations.
 (A) Negative log10 transformed p-values corresponding to the time-by-selection regime interaction coefficient in the regression analysis of allele frequency over time (y-axis) plotted versus absolute iHS scores (x-axis).
 (B) Negative log10 transformed p-values corresponding to the control population contrast in the regression analysis of allele frequency over time (y-axis) plotted versus absolute iHS scores calculated on the hs populations (x-axis).
-Around 15K SNPs included in the figure, with each point representing one SNP.
+Around 15k SNPs included in the figure, with each point representing one SNP.
 Only the interaction term p-value are associated with iHS values, suggesting both capture a signal related to high sugar selection.
 In contrast, signals associated with changes in the control population are not associated with the iHS signal in the hs populations.

 References